 Elisabeth Mansfeld has been responsible for the project area Cities since 2017.
 Prior to this, she spent nine years as project manager in the Chief Operating Office of Deutsche Bank’s Asset Management division.
 And as an expert for microfinancing, she has supervised projects in China and Mexico.

-Matthias Weber has been in charge of communications and impact measurement since 2017.
+Matthias Weber has been in charge of communications, impact measurement and the project area Free Thinking since 2017.
 A qualified economist with a focus on marketing and communication, he has also worked in the insurance industry and at Berliner Bank.

 Anja Paulus has been a project manager at the Alfred Herrhausen Gesellschaft since 2008.
 She organises both national and international events and provides communications support.
 She joined Deutsche Bank in Frankfurt in 1999 after a number of years working in the luxury hotel segment and for a tour operator in Germany and the US.

 Sinaida Hackmack has been with the Alfred Herrhausen Gesellschaft since 2016.
-As a political scientist (Freie Universität Berlin) and business economist (HEC Paris), she is working on her doctorate on ‘Sharing Economy in Cities’ at the Hertie School of Governance parallel to her engagement at the Alfred Herrhausen Gesellschaft.
+As a political scientist (Freie Universität Berlin) and business economist (HEC Paris), she is working on her doctorate on ‘Urban Governance in the field of Mobility’ at the Hertie School of Governance parallel to her engagement at the Alfred Herrhausen Gesellschaft.